USA 12.5 – 11.5 GB&I

 USA captain Bob Lewis believed the 2005 match to be “the greatest Walker Cup ever played” after his team held off GB&I 12½-11½ to reclaim the Cup after three straight defeats.

 Gary Wolstenholme took his total game wins to ten at Chicago G.C., a record for a GB&I player.

-England’s Oliver Fisher became the youngest player on either side, aged 16 years, 11 months and 0 days.
+At the time England’s Oliver Fisher became the youngest player on either side, aged 16 years, 11 months and 0 days.
 He won one and halved his other Singles in an impressive showing.
 Connor Graham broke his record in 2023 at St. Andrews.

 Brian McElhinney, who had won the Amateur Championship at Royal Birkdale in the preceding June was restricted to one start – a loss in the Day 1 Singles.

 Richie Ramsay, who couldn’t make the GB&I Singles line up on either day, went on to win the U.S. Amateur Championship at Hazeltine National G.C. in 2006.